AB-7-DS/Smart-Traffic-Management-System-Simulator/README.md

 ## 📖 Overview

-The **Smart Traffic Management System** is a practical project designed to replicate real-world traffic management in a city.It is a dynamic traffic management system designed to simulate a city's road network.
+The **Smart Traffic Management System** is a practical project showcasing important data structures, designed to replicate real-world traffic management in a city.It is a dynamic traffic management system designed to simulate a city's road network.
 The system supports essential functionalities like managing intersections, displaying traffic statuses, handling blocked and under-repair roads, and routing vehicles through the network.

 ---